Susy4lifey/susy4lifey/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting a job, preferrably in the Data Analysis space
+- 🔭 I’m currently working on getting a job in Technical Support, DevOps or Data analysis
 - 🌱 I’m currently learning Amazon Web Services
 - 👯 I’m looking to collaborate on Edutech projects
 - 💬 Ask me about Tech support or Wordpress web design